Comcast/sheens/doc/by-example.md

 1. A node either has message- or bindings-based branching.
 1. A node with an action must have bindings-based branching.
-1. The standard Goja actions cannot perform I/O or otherwise block.
+1. The standard ECMAscript actions cannot perform I/O or otherwise block.
 1. Actions can queue messages.
 1. An actions returns a set of bindings that replace the machine's current bindings.
 1. Branches are evaluated in order.